genomic-medicine-sweden/NGPIris/README.md

 [^1]: Most versions of Python 3 should work

 ### Installation
-The current way to install NGP Iris 2 is by the following steps:
+The current way to install NGP Iris is by the following steps:

 1. Clone this repository
 2. Open a terminal in your local copy of the repository
 3. Run `pip install .`.
-This will install NGP Iris 2 along with the required Python packages in your Python environment
+This will install NGP Iris along with the required Python packages in your Python environment

 ### NGPr credentials
-In order to use NGP Iris 2, a JSON file containing your credentials for the NGPr.
+In order to use NGP Iris, a JSON file containing your credentials for the NGPr.
 The template of the JSON file can be found in [credentials/credentials_template.json](credentials/credentials_template.json).
 Depending on your needs, you can either enter only the credentials for the HCP, only for the HCI ***or*** both.
 Do note that you can't leave some parts of either the HCP or HCI credentials empty:
 ```JSON
 {
     "hcp" : {